Do all products come in all sizes?

 No, it depends on the product.
 Some designs and styles are limited to certain sizes.
 We recently extended the sizes we offer in women's leggings and continually assess demand.

 In which currency will my payment be made?

 You can choose to see prices and pay for products in several common currencies.
 Our prices are set in $USD and conversion to other currencies is automatically applied based on current exchange rates (rounded up or down).

 Will my payment and personal details be safe?

 All transactions are encrypted and we don't store your payment card number.
-Your personal details are kept secure, as per our Terms of Service.
+Your personal details are kept secure, in line with best industry practice and as per our Terms of Service.

 What are the shipping costs?